drbean/curriculum/pages/homepage/markdown/LetterForMyron.md

 he impressed with a maturity, an articulateness, a communicativeness that exceeded that of the other students.

-He has also continued to engage with me over the two years since the class ended, showing a consistency in his interest in intercultural communication.
+He has also continued to engage with me over the 18 months since the class ended, showing a consistency in his interest in intercultural communication.

+Finally, he is easy-going and gets along with other people.

 You can't go wrong choosing him.
 Grab hold of him and don't let him go.